Affirmative Action's Cumulative Fractional Assignments: Solutions from India and their shortcomings

-Essentially, \Cref{example:ex1} shows that treating university as the unit can lead to outcomes that fail to follow the reservation policy at the department level.\footnote{In fact, in \Cref{multi prop2}, we show that for any solution that stays within university quota, the deviations in seat allocations from fair shares at the department level can not be limited by a fixed number.}
+The primary shortcoming of the Government's solution $R_G$, as revealed by \Cref{example:ex1}, is that $R_G$ allows for large deviations in seat allocations from fractional assignments at the department level.
+Essentially, \Cref{example:ex1} shows that treating the university as the unit can lead to outcomes that fail to follow the reservation policy at the department level.\footnote{In fact, in \Cref{multi prop2}, we show that for any solution that stays within university quota, the deviations in seat allocations from fractional assignments at the department level can not be limited by a fixed number.}